fabiengagne/cutspar/README.md

 -o tipoutput.dat : output airfoil file names for tip

+-x Exit and re-enter the leading edge.
+Allows the LE to cool down before cutting the other half of the profile.

 -C specifications at root (see below for the mandatory 7 parameters)

 -c specifications at tip